HappyHackingOrange/Ciphertext-Classification-Ensemble-SVM/README.md

 1. Extract features from the ciphertext, which are different types of characteristic values that describe each ciphertext.
 2. For each cipher type, visually select a pair of feature variables to separate the cipher type from all other types as much as possible.
 3. Train and test each of the binary SVM classifiers using 5-fold cross-validation.
 Each classifier model calculates a probability for the ciphertext to belong to that cipher type.
 4. Select the cipher type with the maximum probability to be the choosen cipher type for the ciphertext.
+(Argmax selects a model that gives highest probability value out of all models)

 ## Feature Extraction